Out of the Past

-Out of the Past (billed in the United Kingdom as Build My Gallows High) is a 1947 American film noir directed by Jacques Tourneur and starring Robert Mitchum, Jane Greer, and Kirk Douglas.
+Out of the Past (billed in the United Kingdom as Build My Gallows High) is a 1947 American film noir by director Jacques Tourneur and starring Robert Mitchum, Jane Greer and Kirk Douglas.
 The film was adapted by Geoffrey Homes (Daniel Mainwaring) from his 1946 novel Build My Gallows High (also written as Homes), with uncredited revisions by Frank Fenton and James M. Cain.

-Its complex, fatalistic storyline, dark cinematography, and classic femme fatale garnered the film critical acclaim and cult status.
-In 1991, the National Film Preservation Board at the Library of Congress added Out of the Past to the United States National Film Registry of “culturally, historically, or aesthetically significant” films.
+Out of the Past is considered one of the greatest films noirs.
+Its complex, fatalistic storyline, dark cinematography and classic femme fatale garnered the film critical acclaim and cult status.
+In 1991, the National Film Preservation Board at the Library of Congress selected Out of the Past for preservation to the United States National Film Registry as being “culturally, historically, or aesthetically significant” along with 24 other films.

 Plot

-Joe Stefanos arrives in Bridgeport, California, a rural mountain town, seeking Jeff Bailey, who owns a local gas station.
-Joe meets The Kid, Jeff's deaf-mute employee and friend, and asks him about Jeff's whereabouts.
-Meanwhile, Jeff is fishing with Ann Miller.
-They are in love, though her lifelong friend Jim is jealous.
-The Kid shows up at the fishing spot and interrupts them, signing to Jeff that someone is asking about him.
-Jeff returns to the gas station and Stefanos tells Jeff that he must go to Lake Tahoe to meet "Whit" and that it has been a long time since they met.
-Jeff invites Ann to ride with him to Whit's place.
-He tells her about his past in a flashback that took place three years ago.